pwikapanel/illustrator-panel/code-signing/README.md

 ---
 ### Generate the Certificate

-Use the password below or generate a 16-character password at [passwordsgenerator.net](https://passwordsgenerator.net) (check all but the first box):
+Use the included password below *or* generate a 16-character password at [passwordsgenerator.net](https://passwordsgenerator.net) (check all but the first box):

 ```
 cd code-signing/ZXPSignCmd-64bit\ 4.1.2